thomasht86/meetup-mlflow/README.md

-# meetup-mlflow
+# Trondheim Machine Learning Meetup - MlFlow
-Trondheim Machine Learning Meetup - MlFlow
+This repo contains instructions and code to follow the demo presented 29-05-2019.

 ## Preparation
 This is a guide to help you set up your development environment so that you can follow the demo on your own computer.
 (And use MlFlow for your own projects afterwards)